Stability and instability of solitary waves in fractional generalized KdV equation in all dimensions: Preliminaries on the ground state

 \begin{remark} The proof of Lemma \ref{LemmaQprop} shows that the spatial decay of $Q$ is limited by that of the kernel $\widetilde{G}_{\alpha}$ associated with the operator $(1+D^{\alpha})^{-1}$.
 For example, this can be seen in the decomposition \eqref{concludecayeq2}, where the operator $(1+D^{\alpha})^{-1}$ ultimately determines the maximum spatial decay of $Q$ and its derivatives. \end{remark}

-We next state the Pohozaev identities of the equation \eqref{EQ:groundState}, which will be useful later. \begin{lemma} Let $d\geq 1$.
+We next state the Pokhozhaev identities of the equation \eqref{EQ:groundState}, which will be useful later. \begin{lemma} Let $d\geq 1$.
 Assume $0<\alpha<2$, $c>0 $, $1<m< m_{\ast}$.
 Let $Q_c$ be a smooth vanishing at infinity solution of \eqref{EQ:groundState}.
 Then the following identities hold

 As a consequence,

 where $s_c$ is defined in \eqref{CritiInd}. \end{lemma}